"Oliver is incredibly knowledgeable, his healthcare expertise is second to none and his passion for human rights is absolute."—Legal 500, 2025

 Oliver regularly advises on health and social care provision and accepts instructions in clinical negligence cases across the range of medical specialisms.

 His niche practice is in relation to Human Rights Act and negligence claims about the care and treatment of people with mental health issues, learning disabilities, and/or autism in schools, prisons, psychiatric hospitals, care homes, and the community.
-Cases that Oliver settled in 2024 include:
+Recent cases include:

-Re MJ – HRA claim on behalf of three family members who developed PTSD following the death of their daughter/sister who died in an NHS mental health unit.
+Re MJ – HRA claim on behalf of three family members who developed PTSD following the death of a teenage girl who died by suicide in a CAMHS unit.

-Re JN – Oliver represented an autistic man who was detained under the MHA by a private hospital.
-There, staff broke his arm using an inappropriate restraint, and mis-medicated him.
-The man developed PTSD.
+Re Jamie Newcombe – Oliver represented an autistic man who was detained under the MHA by a private hospital.
+There, staff broke his arm using an inappropriate restraint, and mis-medicated him, and as a result, Jamie developed PTSD.
+The case settled.
+Press release here.

-He has conducted confidential independent investigations for health and social care entities.
-Supplementing his legal training, Oliver has a Master of Public Administration (MPA) and draws on more than a decade of experience as a charity CEO and his experience as a trustee.
-This background provides a deep-seated understanding of governance, human resources, communications, and management problems in organisations.
+Oliver has conducted confidential independent investigations for health and social care entities.
+Supplementing his legal training, Oliver has a Master of Public Administration (MPA) and draws on more than a decade of experience as a charity CEO and his experience as a trustee, background that provides an understanding of governance, human resources, communications, and management problems in organisations.

 Oliver has worked in international disability and mental health law and policy since 2001 and is recognised as a leading expert.
 He has particular expertise with the UN Convention on the Rights of Persons with Disabilities (CRPD), having participated in its negotiation in 2006.
 Oliver has carried out human rights monitoring and delivered training in over twenty countries in Europe, Africa, Asia, and Latin America.